Bird Point Counts

 4.2 TEMPORAL DESIGN

 Field teams should aim to complete seven counts per day but fewer is okay if there are delays or long travel times to and between stations.
 Four should be conducted in the morning from beginning as early as ~15 min before sunrise and finishing no later than 11 am.
-No count should start after 10:35 AM because beginning at 11:00, the AudioMoth stops recording for the midday downtime and we lose the comparison.
+No count should start after 10:15 AM because beginning at 11:00, the AudioMoth stops recording for the midday downtime and we lose the comparison.
 Three counts should be conducted in the afternoon beginning no earlier than 15:00 (when the AudioMoth begins recording after the midday downtime) and finishing no later than ~15 min after sunset.

 5. SAMPLING DESIGN

-Each BPC consists of two human observers, one bioaccoustic recorder (AudioM oth), a human data recorder for each observer, and one askari (e.g., a conservancy ranger or a NS driver).
+Each BPC consists of one or two human observers, one bioaccoustic recorder (AudioMoth), a human data recorder for each observer, and one askari (e.g., a conservancy ranger or a NS driver).
 One person should also be designated as the metadata recorder responsible for capturing survey metadata in Survey 123.
 The human observers must be trained ornithologists who are experts in local bird diversity and can reliably identify local bird species both visually and audibly.
 If only one qualified human observer is present, then BPCs may be conducted with a single observer.
-Similarly, while it is always preferable for each observer to have a data recorder, if that is not feasible, it is better to have a second observer who records observations in eBird themselves than to just use a single observer.
+Similarly, while it is always preferable for each observer to have a data recorder, if that is not feasible, it is better to have a second observer who records observations themselves than to just use a single observer.

 5.1 PASSIVE ACOUSITC MONITORING